kl2405016019-gif/smart-financial-dashboard/README.md

 # Smart Financial Dashboard

-A lightweight Streamlit web app that turns the AC4313 Excel template into an interactive dashboard suitable for undergraduate learning or SME self-checks.
+A lightweight Streamlit web app that transforms structured financial statement data into an interactive dashboard for financial analysis, designed for undergraduates and SMEs.

 ## Features
 - Upload the provided Excel template (or start from blank).